What leads to jackknife accidents?

 • Bad weather: Adverse weather conditions such as rain, ice, sleet or strong winds can reduce traction and stability, making it more likely for a jackknife to occur.

 Preventing jackknife accidents involves proper driver training, adjusting speeds for the driving conditions, maintaining proper following distances and making sure that vehicles are properly loaded and maintained.
-When these things don’t happen and people suffer harm as a result, the victims of jackknife accidents and their loved ones have every right to expect fair compensation for their losses.
+When these things don’t happen and people suffer harm as a result, the victims of jackknife accidents and their loved ones have every right to expect fair compensation for their losses with the help of our Oklahoma City truck accident attorney.